Can Drugs Permanently Damage Your Brain?

 Drug and alcohol abuse affects the whole body, including the brain.
 Some damage to the brain caused by addiction may be reversible, while other types of brain damage may be permanent.
 Swift addiction treatment is the best way to avoid negative consequences to the brain caused by drugs or alcohol.

 When most people think of a traumatic brain injury, they may assume that a person must have received a blow to the head because of some type of accident.
-Yet nearly half of all traumatic brain injuries that occur in the United States are caused by a substance abuse problem.
+Yet, alcohol and drug use are among the leading contributing factors to traumatic brain injury in the United States.
+The CDC estimates alcohol plays a role in approximately 1 in 5 TBIs annually, whether through falls, vehicle crashes, or other accidents associated with intoxication.

-The main reason for this is that all types of drugs and alcohol affect the brain in a negative way.
+The main reason for this is that all types of drugs and alcohol negatively affect the brain.
 When drugs or alcohol are abused, these effects are worse, and this can result in permanent or semi-permanent brain damage.

 How Drugs Work In The Brain